-In Pokemon Colosseum, the Final Boss is Fein, a Cipher Peon who is a Master of Disguise.
+In Pokémon Colosseum, the True Final Boss is Fein, a Cipher Peon who is a Master of Disguise.
 He disguises himself as Wes to try to ruin Wes' reputation, and almost succeeds, but after Wes himself defeats him at the Outskirt Stand on live television, the truth comes out, and the citizens of Orre forgive him.
 Fein has the most powerful team of Pokemon in the game, and holds the final Shadow Pokemon, a Togetic.

 Duel Savior Destiny: Rico/Oltara has an Evil Twin of sorts in the form of Imnity.
 Introduced in the fifth chapter, she is a spirit that is opposite but mostly identical to her 'twin' that follows a different set of rules and has a parallel goal.
 The evil bit is slightly questionable, though, since she genuinely believes she's doing the right thing and doesn't appear particularly sadistic.